Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/index.rst

 There are 3 possible flags (values implementation-defined):

-- :cch:`std::ios_base::badbit` - represents unrecoverable error (a crucial operation such as memory allocation failed)
+- :cch:`std::ios_base::badbit` - represents unrecoverable error (a crucial operation such as memory allocation failed).
-- :cch:`std::ios_base::failbit` - represents recoverable error (ususally a retryable operation such as formatted I/O failed)
+- :cch:`std::ios_base::failbit` - represents recoverable error (ususally a retryable operation such as formatted I/O failed).
-- :cch:`std::ios_base::eofbit` - set when all data has been processed and there is no possibility of continuing (e.g. end of file, closed socket)
+- :cch:`std::ios_base::eofbit` - set when all data has been processed and there is no possibility of continuing (e.g. end of file, closed socket).
+If reading interactively (e.g. :cch:`std::cin` which was not redirected to ream from a file), the EOF can be sent to the program through the console:

+  - Unix console terminals: ctrl+D (though does not work in Git Bash on Windows)
+  - Windows cmd: ctrl+Z
+  - Windows Power Shell: ctrl+Z

 There is also :cch:`std::ios_base::goodbit` which has value 0 - if comparison of stream's state is equal to goodbit, it means no error bit flags are set.